CECAFA Cup: Notes

-General statistics
+Summary

 FIFA A-level matches (A-level match rule).
 FIFA (B teams results, Ruanda-Urundi results, Rwanda results before 1978, Burundi results before 1972, All of Zanzibar results, Kenya results before 1960, Uganda results before 1960 and Tanzania results before 1964) are not counted as A-level match (All of them are unofficial before membership in FIFA).
 But this table consist of all matches.